jmcerrejon/frodown/README.md

 ## License and credits

-Frodown © 2024 by [Jose Cerrejon](https://github.com/jmcerrejon) is licensed under [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1)
+Frodown 2024 by [Jose Cerrejon](https://github.com/jmcerrejon) is licensed under [CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0/?ref=chooser-v1)

 I'm using _Conventional Commits v1.0.0_.
 More information can be found at https://www.conventionalcommits.org/en/v1.0.0/.

-This repository is hosted at GitHub.
+This repository is hosted at _GitHub_.
 You can find the repository at https://github.com/jmcerrejon/frodown

 You can use it for free on your own.
 If you want to support me, you can!: